 Kimberly Faith: Derail you.

-John McLarty: Derail me for weeks and months.
-Right.
-Just take the gut punch and say, Lord, boy, do you need to show me through this?
-Yeah.
-You know?
+John McLarty: Just take the gut punch and say, Lord, what do you need to show me through this?

 Kimberly Faith: Yeah.
 For sure.
-Now that’s actually a really
+Now that’s actually a really good

-John McLarty: All these, you know, mysterious issues and root problems, but this was just a a financial blow.
+John McLarty: All these, you know, mysterious issues and root problems, but this was just a financial blow.

-You know, the broken down vehicle, the crashed vehicle, the the HVAC system that goes out when it’s a 100 degrees outside.
-I mean, those are and and again, it’s not that necessarily you’re gonna get some physical solution.
-It’s that you’re gonna get the piece that passes understanding.
+Kimberly Faith: Yeah.
+Yeah.
+No. And I appreciate you sharing that because that’s where the holy spirit meets us, where the rubber meets the road.
+You know, the broken down vehicle, the crashed vehicle, the HVAC system that goes out when it’s 100 degrees outside.
+I mean, those are and again, it’s not that necessarily you’re going to get some physical solution.
+It’s that you’re going to get the peace that passes understanding.

-And I think this is, the most humbling, really, because it’s not you know, we’ve raised you’ve raised us and I’ve raised some kids and one of them is now raising a child.
+Kimberly Faith: Yeah.
+No. And that kind of brings us to the third work of the Holy Spirit, and this is called this transformation.
+So we’ve talked about the word being made alive intercessory intercession in our prayers, and then he transforms us.
+And I think this is the most humbling, really, because it’s not you know, you’ve raised us and I’ve raised some kids and one of them is now raising a child.
 It’s like parenthood.
 It doesn’t seem to ever end, and it’s a journey.

 John McLarty: True that.

-John McLarty: that lovely daughter Kim.
+John McLarty: True that lovely daughter Kim.

 Kimberly Faith: It’s a glorious journey.